-The answer is no.
+The answer is customer success.

 What is Customer Success?

-Just winning a client is not enough.
-Repeat sales matters!
-You want to make sure that your client remembers you the next time a product or service is needed.
+In the sales process, repeat sales matter!
+You want to make sure that your client remembers you the next time they need a product or service.

 That will only happen with a dedicated customer success team in place.

-A customer journey is the complete sum of experience that the customer goes through while interacting with your brand and its services.
+A customer journey is the complete sum of experience that the customer goes through — from pre-sales to post-sales — while interacting with your brand and its services.

 This is what your customer success team led by a customer success manager helps you do.